- Overview: United Arab Emirates (UAE)

-- Wages must be paid at least once a month, or according to the terms of the employment contract.
+- Wages must be paid at least once a month or according to the employment contract terms.

-- Wages must be deposited by the employer into banks and financial institutions designated by the UAE.
+- The employer must deposit wages into banks and financial institutions designated by the UAE.

 - Failure to pay wages according to their due date can result in stiff penalties for employers.